mcflugen/nsf_supporting_docs/docs/Hutton_Statement_of_Work.md

 ## Food-Energy-Water Systems in Mountainous Coastal Watersheds: Examining historical trajectories and the influence of human decisions

-### PI: Eric W. H. Hutton, Institute of Arctic and Alpine Research, University of Colorado
+### Senior Personnel: Eric W. H. Hutton, Institute of Arctic and Alpine Research, University of Colorado

 Dr. Hutton is a senior personnel on the proposed grant to the National Science Foundation, *Food-Energy-Water Systems in Mountainous Coastal Watersheds: